open-sci/2020-2021-grasshoppers-code/last_issue.md

 <p>
 The answer is no, the test driven development procedure has not been adopted.
 However, we think it would have been better to adopt it.
 Although TDD requires tests to be developed before code, we believe that it still has value to develop them afterwards, in order to have a solid foundation in case of extensions or code changes.
 For this reason, we developed unit tests, using the Python built-in "unittest" framework.
 </p>

+# Article
+<p>All the mentioned issues have been addressed, correcting former inconsistencies and mistakes.
+In addition, the article has been updated with new content, including descriptions of the added methods applied to improve the research.</p>